-Drobo's tiering functionality allows you to store any type of data on the Drobo and the data that can be optimised by SSDs is automatically optimised in flight.
-This means that all data—mixed data types from 10 or more VMs in a vSphere cluster, Exchange databases/datastores, backup data, or files on a file server—automatically goes to the right place.
+Drobo's tiering functionality allows you to store any type of data on the Drobo and the data that can be optimized by SSDs is automatically optimized in flight.
+This means that all data-mixed data types from 10 or more VMs in a vSphere cluster, Exchange databases/datastores, backup data, or files on a file server-automatically goes to the right place.

 One Pool, Multiple Tiers

 As detailed in the BeyondRAID section, a Drobo is a single pool of drives.
 Whether you put three drives or 12 drives in a Drobo, they are all part of the same disk pack.